JonCSykes/ElderBrainClassicGames/README.md

 Instead of paying $5/month, I decided to write an open source version of my favorite casual game Mine Sweeper, and in the process enhanced it with game stats and player stat tracking over time.

+I will eventually upgrade this to a front end framework more modern like .NET MAUI.

 ## MineSweepers
 This is an idea I had to write a cross-platform multiplayer version of MineSweeper that reverses the concept to how many mines can each player find in real time.
 There is also a turn based option.